patrickhilmoe/DeliveryStaging/progressnotes.md

 layout - sort lines based on name & location

+logic - updated uploading TS stock file and prevent tampering until it is uploaded locally

 logic - model number issues
     - ones with eg. "01"

+logic - if a process fails, a new picture can't be processed unless refreshed

 finalizing project
 push to netlify
-update the Readme file for what the project is doing
-    header, productTable, camera, app have the bluk of the logic **reminder** rename excelupload to header add test excel files and images for someone to critique the project update the local stock for the upload of stock polish spacing with CSS make it mobile friendly?...

-if a process fails, a new picture can't be processed unless refreshed...
+polish spacing with CSS
+make it mobile friendly